Habits of Bats

 2. Late fall to early spring is the best time to bat-proof the exterior of a building.
 If it must be done before then wait at least until early September depending on the weather.

-3. Carefully determine the bats' exit and entrance hole or holes, leave these open until you have filled all the other cracks.
+3. Carefully determine the bats' exit and entrance holes, leave these open until you have filled all the other cracks.

 4. Attach netting above the remaining holes, allowing it to drape down over the hole.
 Wait at least three nights or more and then seal the remaining holes.